-CNBC's Rick Santelli discusses the latest action in the bond market, as well as the euro and the U.S. dollar.
+CNBC's Rick Santelli discusses the latest action in the bond market, and the U.S. dollar.

 St. Louis Fed President James Bullard says progress in the labor market is making a powerful case for tapering, reports CNBC's Steve Liesman.

 CNBC's Jim Cramer thinks AT&T is a very smart company and Exxon Mobil has been overlooked.